-The site is an irregular shape, primarily due to the single-family home at the corner of Union Street and W Buhne Street.
+The public housing site is irregular, primarily due to the single-family home at the corner of Union Street and W Buhne Street.
+In 2022, HACE purchased the single-family home.
+This acquisition changed the preferred plan to Redevelopment.

-Current zoning allows for 17 units per acre.
+Current zoning allows for 18 units per acre.
 The current development is at 13 units per acre.
-There is an additional capacity of 4 units available on the property.
+There is an additional capacity of 5 units available on the property.